 Zoodonyms prides itself in creating imaginative gifts for children.
 Zoodonyms crafts beautiful name puzzles, trains, full alphabet puzzles and numbers puzzles right here in Muskoka.
 Our carefully crafted gifts are sure to bring a smile to the face of any youngster.
 Your gift will go from a well-loved puzzle to a treasured keepsake.
 We stock approximately 1200 names when we attend shows.
 Customers are usually surprised that we have many less common and unusual names.
 Any name or spelling may be ordered if it is not in stock.

-I have sold and shipped puzzles around the world; Canada, UK, Dubai, Brazil, Australia, California, Japan, England, Ireland, France, Norway, USA, New Zealand, Qatar, Taiwan, Germany...
+I have sold puzzles around the world; Canada, UK, Dubai, Brazil, Australia, California, Japan, England, Ireland, France, Norway, USA, New Zealand, Qatar, Taiwan, Germany...

 PROCESS: Puzzles are designed by Mary Ann Parkinson using a computer drawing program.
 Each puzzle is unique.
 Letters and animals must be designed in order to fit together.
 Puzzles are machine cut.
 Paint is water based enamel that is made in Canada.
 Puzzles are made from MDF (medium density fiberboard).
 Faces and details are drawn by hand.
 Our new process was developed by Mary Ann and husband Mark, updating the technology which was used by the original Zoodonyms for 30 years.
 All materials are now made in Canada.

 Zoodonyms is a full time business for Mary Ann.
 Mark is also busy keeping the shop in top operation.
 All of the design work is done by myself, as owner and artisan.
 Our children occasionally help in the workshop too and lend more artistic talent.
 Zoodonyms has been creating colourful fun puzzles for over 35 years.